Anchorage, Alaska | The City of Lights

 The city is located as far north as Helsinki, Finland, and as far west as Honolulu, Hawaii.
 In flight time, Anchorage is seven hours from Tokyo, eight hours from Paris, three hours from Seattle, 5.5 hours from Chicago and less than eight hours from New York City.
 Anchorage International Airport is served by 30 foreign and domestic airlines with more than 150 flights each day.

 You can drive to Anchorage anytime during the year over the Alaska Highway.
 Anchorage is 2,4603 road miles from Seattle, 3,608 miles from Los Angeles, 4.499 miles from New York City and 5,0704 miles from Miami.
+Anchorage is the perfect gateway to explore interior Alaska, by driving (check out our drive packages) or onboard the Alaska Railroad.

 Anchorage is an easy city to move around, thanks to the original grid laid out by railroad engineers in 1915.
 Lettered streets run north-south and numbered avenues run east-west.
 To find east, look for the Chugach Mountains; to find west, look for Cook Inlet.